 China and Korea : a Historic Godsent for the TGV

 China and Korea also sport the same gauge as Europe on the main lines.
-Their construction has been initially conceded to Brittish, French and German companies.
+Their construction has been initially conceded to British, French and German companies.
 Some early tracks in China were also laid by Russian engineers, who built the Chinese Eastern Railway as a shortcut to Vladivostok; with, of course, a Russian imperial gauge.
 Then the Russo-Japanese War of 1904-1905 happened.
-The Japanese won, and then regauged the line to the European standard.
+The Japanese won, and then regauged the line to the Stephenson standard.
 Half a century later, this turned out a godsend for the French constructor Alstom, who sold the TGV to both China and Korea.

 As for the relations between China and Russia, well, the friendship of Jinping and Volodia might be “limitless”, but Volodia’s trains will never drive on Jinping’s tracks.
 While China, too, produces variable gauge wheelsets.